Shapes of Nature:

 Spiral seashell of blue and off white

-• We'll focus on building relationships with each other and the more-than-human world - through storytelling, song, guided meditation, and a brief writing exercise.
+• We'll begin cultivating a community that is grief-aware and sensitive.
+As we begin, we’ll focus on building relationships with each other and the more-than-human world - through storytelling, song, guided meditation, and a brief writing exercise.

-• In this session, we’ll begin to weave together our stories into new shapes and patterns, exploring hopes, fears, and our personal experiences with nature beings between sessions.
+• In this session, we’ll begin to weave our grief stories into new shapes and patterns, exploring hopes, fears, and our personal experiences with nature beings between sessions.

 • Using various forms - structured poetry, song, and shapes of the forest - we will dive deeper into the layers of our grief and spend more time writing our stories.